jphalimi/PythonForMIC/Doc/library/ctypes.rst

-   Windows only: Instances of this class represent loaded shared libraries, functions in these libraries use the ``stdcall`` calling convention, and are assumed to return :c:type:`int` by default.
+   Windows only: Instances of this class represent loaded shared libraries, functions in these libraries use the ``stdcall`` calling convention, and are assumed to return :ctype:`int` by default.

    On Windows CE only the standard calling convention is used, for convenience the :class:`WinDLL` and :class:`OleDLL` use the standard calling convention on this